typedb-osi/typedb-cti/README.md

 ![TypeDB Studio](Images/query_5.png)

 ## Community
-If you need any technical support or want to engage with this community, you can join the *#cti* channel in the [TypeDB Discord server](https://vaticle.com/typedb).
+If you need any technical support or want to engage with this community, you can join the *#typedb-data-cti* channel in the [TypeDB Discord server](https://vaticle.com/typedb).